 With that, Arthur announced that he needed to pee, so while he was off bleeding the dragon, I took the opportunity to ask his followers whether they truly believed that he was the real deal.

 “He leads from the front,” said Mick, through a scraggly beard.
 “He don’t wind people up.”

 Robyne, who’s 826 years old (including past lives), was next to chime in.
 “When I was first introduced to him, I laughed and said ‘You’ve got to be joking, he’s no king of mine.'
 But Arthur does what it says on the tin, and slowly my opinion changed to one of total belief, without any persuasion.”

 “Stand.
 Stand and be counted.
 If you believe it, go for it.
 No regrets.
-Fight for truth, for honour and for justice.
+Fight for truth, for honor and for justice.
 Take no shit.”

 Like reading about people integrating themselves within weird groups?
 Try these: